3.3 Encrypted network connections

 As you learned earlier, web traffic is not encrypted by default.
 Web pages pass as plaintext across the internet and are vulnerable to interception.

 Obviously, this was a problem when companies first began to consider online shopping.
 At first companies had to ask customers to browse online and then make a telephone call so the company could accept credit card information.

-The solution came in 1995 when the web browser pioneer Netscape announced the Secure Socket Layer (SSL) protocol, which has now been replaced by Transport Layer Security (TLS)), which allows web browsers to exchange secure data.
+The solution came in 1995 when the web browser pioneer Netscape announced the Secure Socket Layer (SSL) protocol (this has now been replaced by Transport Layer Security (TLS)), which would allow web browsers to exchange secure data.
 It is supported by all modern browsers and allows confidential information to be exchanged over an insecure link.

 TLS/SSL uses a combination of asymmetric and symmetric encryption to exchange data.
 When a web browser connects to a server and requests a secure communication the two computers first engage in what is known as a handshake and agree how future communications will be conducted, including the type of cryptography that will be used.